 Navigating the differences between the various types of rehab centers and treatment programs can be difficult and confusing, but don’t let that stop you from taking that big step towards recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Roswell Drug & Alcohol Detox Centers

-Before you complete a rehab treatment program in Roswell, you typically must go through a period of detoxification.
+Before you complete a rehab treatment program, you typically must go through a period of detoxification.
 This is simply the period of time it takes your body to readjust to living without the substances you’ve been addicted to.
-It’s an essential process, but one that can be uncomfortable and tempt you to use again.
-Many drug rehab centers in Roswell, GA offer detox centers or programs on their campuses.
-You may also find them at local hospitals and in other locations around Roswell and Metro Atlanta.
-Choosing to detox in a treatment facility can make the transition from addiction to sobriety easier, because you have access to medical help as you face these sometimes frightening and overwhelming symptoms.
+It’s an essential process but one that can be uncomfortable and tempt you to use again.
+Many drug rehab centers offer detox centers or programs on their campuses.
+You may also find them at local hospitals and in other locations around your area.
+Choosing to detox in a treatment facility can make the transition from addiction to living substance-free easier because you have access to medical help as you face these sometimes frightening and overwhelming symptoms.